hsimonfroy/hsimonfroy.github.io/_pages/about.md

 ---

-I am a PhD candidate in Cosmology and Machine Learning at CEA Paris-Saclay, supervised by Arnaud de Mattia and [François Lanusse](https://flanusse.net/).
+I am a **PhD candidate in Cosmology and Machine Learning at CEA Paris-Saclay**, supervised by Arnaud de Mattia and [François Lanusse](https://flanusse.net/).
 I am also a member of the [DESI collaboration](https://www.desi.lbl.gov/), which is building the largest 3D map of the Universe to date.

 My research primarily focuses on **field-level modeling** and **scalable Bayesian inference**, to extract maximum information from cosmological surveys, leveraging fast and differentiable cosmological models and high-dimensional ($\geq 10^6$) sampling methods.
 My current efforts center on **field-level inference of primordial non-Gaussianity from DESI**.